Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 In terms of timings, you can plant out your seedlings once heavy frosts are over, normally later March.

-Lettuce are not really fussy about the soil they are grown in as long as it’s reasonably good.
-Being fast growing lettuce really like to get a lot of their food from liquid fertilisers, a general purpose feed or a good mix of liquid seaweed 3 weeks after transplanting and again after 5 weeks will give incredible growth.
+Lettuce is not really fussy about the soil it is grown in as long as it’s reasonably good.
+Being fast-growing, lettuce really likes to get a lot of its food from liquid fertilisers.
+A general-purpose feed or a good mix of liquid seaweed 3 weeks after transplanting and again after 5 weeks will give incredible growth.

-I use this seaweed feed regularly for most of my vegetable plants.
+I have used this seaweed feed regularly for most of my vegetable plants.

-envii SeaFeed Xtra – Organic Liquid Seaweed Fertiliser - Multipurpose Outdoor & Indoor House Plant Food - 1 Litre Makes up to 500L
+envii SeaFeed Xtra – Organic Seaweed Fertiliser, Liquid Outdoor Plant Food Ideal for all Plants, Lawns, Gardens and House Plants, Rich in Additional Nutrients - 1 Litre Makes up to 500L

 Weeding of lettuce should really be done by hand once every two weeks.
 Small weeds should pull from the soil by hand easily and won’t damage the lettuces’ shallow roots.